Kenneth Waltz: Neorealism

 Waltz's key contribution to the realm of political science is in the creation of neorealism (or structural realism, as he calls it), a theory of international relations that posits that the interaction of sovereign states can be explained by the pressures exerted on them by the anarchic structure of the international system, which limits and constrains their choices.
 Neorealism thus aims to explain recurring patterns in international relations, such as why relations between Sparta and Athens resembled those between the United States and the Soviet Union in some important ways.

 Waltz emphasizes repeatedly in the book and elsewhere that he is not creating a theory of foreign policy, which aims to explain the behavior or actions of a particular state at a specific time or throughout a period.
 For Waltz, neorealism is divided into two branches: defensive and offensive neorealism.
 Although both branches agree that the structure of the system is what causes states to compete for power, defensive realism posits that most states seek a status quo and limit themselves to concentrate on maintaining the balance of power.
 Revisionist states are said to be the only states that seek to alter the balance.
 Offensive neorealism, in contrast to Waltz, asserts that nations seek local hegemony over neighboring states to assert authority in local relations with rival states.

 Waltz argues that contemporary geopolitics exists in a state of international affairs comparable to that of perpetual international anarchy.
 He distinguishes the anarchy of the international environment from the order of the domestic one.
 In the domestic realm, all actors may appeal to and be compelled by a central authority, "the state" or "the government," but in the international realm, no such source of order exists.
 The anarchy of international politics, with its lack of a central enforcer, means that states must act in a way that ensures their security above all, or they otherwise risk falling behind.
-He wrote that is a fundamental fact of political life faced by democracies and dictatorships alike.
+He wrote that this international anarchy is a fundamental fact of political life faced by democracies and dictatorships alike.
 Except in rare cases, they cannot count on the good will of others to help them and so they must always be ready to fend for themselves.
 Waltz's usage of the term "anarchy" led to a fundamental discursive transformation in international relations, as scholars wrestled with Waltz's ideas.
 A 2015 study by Jack Donnelly found that the term "anarchy" occurred on average 6.9 times in international relations books prior to 1979 but 35.5 times in those afterward.